A Dozen Wild NASCAR Race Cars

 6. 1966 Ford Galaxie

 The 1966 NASCAR season began with Ford Motor Co. boycotting the sanctioning body over engine regulations.
-The absence of the top Ford stars hurt attendance and over the summer, team owner and NASCAR Hall of Famer Junior Johnson (2010) agreed to bring his Ford Galaxie to Atlanta International Raceway in early August.
+The absence of the top Ford stars hurt attendance and over the summer, team owner Junior Johnson (Class of 2010) agreed to bring his Ford Galaxie to Atlanta International Raceway in early August.
 But this wasn’t just any Galaxie: The front fenders sloped downward, the roofline and windshield were lowered, the side windows were narrowed and the tail was raised up.
 Known by competitors as “The Yellow Banana,” the car was allowed to compete despite its readily visible alterations.
-Driver and NASCAR Hall of Famer Fred Lorenzen (2015) crashed while leading on the 139th lap.
+Driver Fred Lorenzen (Class of 2015) crashed while leading on the 139th lap.
 The car never raced again.

 7. 1966 Rambler Rebel